 All students also have the opportunity to participate in extra-curricular activities, including pen pal exchanges, a residential visit to Normandy, a Spanish exchange and a French spelling bee.
 We aim to offer as many enrichment opportunities as possible in order to complement what we do in lessons and give students the chance to use language in real-life situations.

-From September 2019, Year 7 students arriving at Brookvale Groby will be allocated to one language from either French, Spanish or German.
+Year 7 students arriving at Brookvale Groby will be allocated to one language from either French, Spanish or German.
 Students will be allocated to a language, rather than asked to choose, due to timetabling constraints.
 Some top set students will have the opportunity to study two languages in Year 7, and all students will continue with their language/s through Years 8 and 9, to provide the best possible preparation for GCSE study.

 Please click on the subject below for more details: